choonkeat/audit-trigger/README.md

 A simple, customisable table audit system for PostgreSQL implemented using triggers.

-This is based off https://github.com/2ndQuadrant/audit-trigger with the following changes
+This is based off https://github.com/hasura/audit-trigger with the following changes

-1. The row data is stored in `jsonb`.
+1. `changed_fields` only store the column names that were updated; no values
-2. Logs user information from hasura's graphql-engine (accessible by `current_setting('hasura.user')`).
+2. `row_data` only stores key-value pairs of columns mentioned in `included_cols` parameter i.e. works in reverse manner to the original `ignored_cols`

 ## Installation